ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/User Guide.md

 5 SkillsFuture Credit Pay-related APIs implemented in the Sample Application are as such:

 1. [SF Credit Claims Payment Request Encryption](#SF-Credit-Claims-Payment-Request-Encryption)
-    1. This API is used to perform encryption on a request payload that will be send out in a Form POST to begin the claims process
+    1. This API is used to perform encryption on a request payload that will be sent out in a Form POST to begin the claims process
 2. [SF Credit Claims Payment Request Decryption](#SF-Credit-Claims-Payment-Request-Decryption)